alemart/surgescript/README.md

 }
 ```

-To test this script, please save it to *hello.ss* and run:
+To test this script, save it to *hello.ss* and run:

 ```
 surgescript hello.ss